-Reverence prevents us from trying to answer every question and solve every riddle.
-Actually, life is supposed to be mysterious, overwhelming, and incredibly amazing.
+Reverence prevents us from trying to answer every question and solve every riddle (but that’s not to say we shouldn’t try).
+The more we understand science, the more mysterious and awe-inspiring life is.
+Life is mysterious, overwhelming, and incredibly amazing because there is no end to what we can learn.
 If we think we’ve figured it out there’s a good chance we’ve lost our sense of reverence.
 Paul Woodruff says, “To forget that you are only human, to think you can act like a god—this is the opposite of reverence.”
 Barbara Brown Taylor expands on this by saying, “Reverence is the recognition of something greater than the self—something that is beyond human creation or control, that transcends full human understanding.”

 Reverence occurs when we understand that we don’t understand; that our knowledge is imperfect and that we too are part of life’s mystery.

 The problem with Christianity today is that it tries to answer every question, eradicate every sin and solve every mystery.
 If this were actually possible, there would be no need for wonder, reverence, or God.